ExplorViz-Archive/jenkins-plugin/README.md

 Install the `explorviz-plugin.hpi` file in Jenkins under `Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin`.
 Only an administrator can do this.

-The minimum supported Jenkins version is 2.138.1 from 2018-09-12, but it is recommended to always run the latest Jenkins (LTS) version.
+The minimum supported Jenkins version is 2.150.1, but it is recommended to always run the latest Jenkins (LTS) version.